Darius Maskoliūnas

-Darius Maskoliūnas (born 6 January 1971) is a Lithuanian former professional basketball player, coach, and politician.
-He is currently the assistant basketball coach of FC Barcelona, and the head coach of the Lithuania men's national basketball team.
+Darius Maskoliūnas (born 6 January 1971) is a Lithuanian professional basketball coach, former player, and politician.

 Early life

 Maskoliūnas graduated from the first secondary school, in Jonava.

 Professional career

 During his pro club playing career, Maskoliūnas won the championship of Europe's secondary level competition, the FIBA European Cup (FIBA Saporta Cup), in the 1997-98 season), and the championship of Europe's primary level competition, the EuroLeague, in the 1998-99 season.
 He won both championships while a member of the Lithuanian League (LKL) club Žalgiris Kaunas.

 National team career

 Maskoliūnas was a member of the senior Lithuanian national team that won the bronze medal at the 2000 Summer Olympic Games.
 With Lithuania, he also played at the 1997 EuroBasket, the 1998 FIBA World Cup, and the 1999 EuroBasket.

 Coaching career

 After his basketball playing career ended, Maskoliūnas started a career working as a basketball coach.
 During his coaching career, Maskoliūnas has been the head coach of the Lithuanian League (LKL) club Žalgiris Kaunas.
 While at Žalgiris, he was replaced under controversy, as he was fired during the 2010 LKL Finals series, by the club's then owner, Vladimir Romanov.

 He has also worked as both an assistant and head coach with Žalgiris Kaunas' arch-rivals, Lietuvos rytas.
 He signed with Lietuvos Rytas the next season, and worked in the club first as an assistant; but he became the club's head coach in April 2011, after its then head coach Aleksandar Trifunović was fired.
 After the season, he once again became an assistant, that time to Aleksandar Džikić.
 In October 2012, after Džikić was fired, he became the team's head coach again, but he was then shockingly fired by Lietuvos rytas in March 2013.